 St. Patrick's Green Smoothie

-This St. Patrick’s Day, skip the green-tinged beer and instead drink to your health with this green smoothie created by Teresa Quintero, Wilcox Memorial Hospital clinical registered dietitian.
+This St. Patrick’s Day, skip the green-tinged beer and instead drink to your health with this green smoothie created by Teresa Quintero, Wilcox Medical Center clinical registered dietitian.

 “Smoothies can be an easy way to get more fruits and vegetables into your diet,” says Quintero.
 “They can be used as a snack, or they can replace a meal if you’re in a rush so you don’t skip it.
 They can even make for excellent recovery fuel post workouts.”